FalseGenius/foundry-puppyraffle-audit/audit-data/findings.md

 	        feeAddress = newFeeAddress;
 	```

-## [I-05]: Define and use `constant` variables instead of using literals
+### [I-05]: Define and use `constant` variables instead of using literals

-If the same constant literal value is used multiple times, create a constant state variable and reference it throughout the contract, reflecting meaning of hardcoded magic numbers.
+If the same constant literal value is used multiple times, create a constant state variable and reference it throughout the contract, reflecting meaning of hardcoded magic numbers in `PuppyRaffle::selectWinner()`.

 ```diff
 contract PuppyRaffle is ERC721, Ownable {